SkyrScout/skyrscout.github.io/_players/omar-ben-ali.md

 summary: |
   🇹🇳 Omar Ben Ali is a Tunisian centre-forward born in 2005, playing for CS Sfaxien.

+  The video scouting profile shows the following selected actions in chronological order:

   vs Kairouanaise, 5 October 2025: Gets a penalty.
 Two goals.

   vs Soliman, 19 October 2025: Goal.